 R E S P E C T I N G L I N E A G E

-I acknowledge with gratitude the teachers, thinkers and communities whose work has shaped and informed my path in the field of menstruality:
+With gratitude the teachers, thinkers and communities whose work has shaped and informed my path in the field of menstruality:

 T E A C H E R S